Women's National Basketball Association: Bringing "Paul Ball" to the WNBA (2007–2009)

-In October 2007 the WNBA awarded another expansion franchise to Atlanta.
+In October 2007, the WNBA awarded another expansion franchise to Atlanta.
 Atlanta businessman Ron Terwilliger was the original owner of the new team.
-Citizens of Atlanta were able to vote for their choices for the new team's nickname and colors.
-The Dream, as they were named, played their first regular-season game on May 17, which was a 67–100 loss to the Connecticut Sun.
+Citizens of Atlanta were voted for their choice of the new team's nickname and colors.
+The Atlanta Dream, as they were named, played their first regular-season game on May 17, 2008, losing to the Connecticut Sun 67–100.

 Paul Westhead resigned from the Mercury after capturing the 2007 title and Penny Taylor opted to stay home to prepare for the 2008 Summer Olympics, causing the Mercury to falter in 2008.
 The team posted a 16–18 record and became the first team in WNBA history to miss the Playoffs after winning the championship in the previous season.
 In their place, the Detroit Shock won their third championship under coach Bill Laimbeer, solidifying their place in WNBA history before Laimbeer resigned early in 2009, effectively ending the Shock dynasty.

 During the 2008 regular season, the first-ever outdoor professional basketball game in North America was played at Arthur Ashe Stadium in New York City.
 The Indiana Fever defeated the New York Liberty 71–55 in front of over 19,000 fans.

 Late in 2008, the WNBA took over ownership of one of the league's original franchises, the Houston Comets.
 The Comets ceased operations on December 1, 2008, after no owners for the franchise could be found.
-A dispersal draft took place on December 8, 2008, and with the first pick, Sancho Lyttle was taken by the Atlanta Dream.
+A dispersal draft took place on December 8, 2008, with the first pick, Sancho Lyttle, taken by the Atlanta Dream.